Federico-Villace/Federico-Villace/README.md

 Fast learner and creative developer with over 2 year of experience in web development..
 Currently working in several projects.
 <br />
-  Also Learning about new technologies and best practices in a fullstack bootcamp that I recently started.
+  Also work in ETEC a superior school of University of Buenos Aires as a Frontend Developer Professor.

 If you want, you can contact me by Email:</br> <a href="mailto:federicovillace@gmail.com">federicovillace@gmail.com</a> <br></br>or via Linkedin: </br><a href="https://www.linkedin.com/in/federico-villace/">Federico-Villace</a>